idaholab/moose/modules/contact/doc/content/syntax/Contact/index.md

 ## `System` Parameter

 The `system` parameter is deprecated and currently defaults to `Constraint`.

+## Gap offset parameters

+Gap offset can be provided to the current contact formulation enforced using the [MechanicalContactConstraint](/constraints/MechanicalContactConstraint.md).
+It can be either `slave_gap_offset` (gap offset from slave side) or `mapped_master_gap_offset` (gap offset from master side but mapped to slave side).
+This could be useful to model contact in such as plates or shells.
+However, the offsetted gap is treated as rigid region without deformation.

 ## Example Input syntax id=example

 Node/face frictionless contact: